syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the text content for Uploadbox browse button while initialization.
+Sets the text for each action button.